Why Study Social Protection?

 The key strategies of the International Labour Organisation to “Social Protection Floors” and the World Health Organisation to “Universal Health Coverage” also aim at the elimination of poverty and the mitigation of social and economic inequalities.
 Well-functioning social protection systems play a fundamental role for achieving the Sustainable Development Goals (SDG) by 2030.

-Advancement in social protection makes a fundamental contribution to reducing poverty and thus improving quality of life on a regional, national and international scale.
+Advancement in social protection makes a fundamental contribution towards poverty-reduction and thus to improvement of quality of life on a regional, national and international scale.
 Moreover, it has become evident that social protection is an important factor in advancing economic growth, as healthy citizens amplify the productivity of countries.
 Social protection systems provide the platform upon which a stable workforce can grow and flourish, by providing a safety net for individual citizens against undue hardship related to unemployment, old age or poor health.
-Despite economic growth, many countries have failed to develop and implement comprehensive social protection systems.
-This has created an exciting global market for qualified experts globally that can help to create and run such a system.
+Despite economic growth, many countries have failed to develop and implement a comprehensive social protection system.
+This creates a demand for qualified experts globally that can help to create and run such a system.

 Our Social Protection Programme is well suited to teach you the knowledge and skills that allow you to become a social protection expert.